projectcalico/calico/calico/networking/ipv6.md

    | `IP6`         | `autodetect` |
    | `FELIX_IPV6SUPPORT` | `true` |

+   **Note**: For IPv6 IP Pools with private IPs, the environment `CALICO_IPV6POOL_NAT_OUTGOING: true` should be set to perform outbound NAT for connections from pods to outside of the cluster.
+   {: .alert .alert-info}

 1. For clusters **not** provisioned with kubeadm (see note below), configure the default IPv6 IP pool by adding the following variable setting to the environment for the `calico-node` container:

    | Variable name | Value |